How to increase sales with simple, practical strategies

 Key takeaways

-• Remove friction from your sales process by streamlining ordering systems, offering multiple payment options, and responding to customer enquiries within 24 hours to eliminate barriers that prevent purchases.
+- Remove barriers that stop customers from buying by streamlining your ordering process, offering multiple payment options, and responding to enquiries within 24 hours.

 Understand your customers

-Know who you are selling to before you try new sales tactics.
-Understanding your customers' needs, challenges, and buying habits is the foundation of any successful sales strategy.
-When you know what they value, you can tailor your products, services, and marketing to resonate with them.
+Understanding your customers is the foundation of any successful sales strategy.
+When you know their needs, challenges, and buying habits, you can tailor your products, services, and marketing to resonate with them.

 Strategies to increase sales

 Sales growth happens through two proven methods: selling more to existing customers or attracting new ones.
-Most businesses focus on existing customers first because it's more cost-effective, with some estimates suggesting that selling to current customers costs 5-25 times less than acquiring new buyers.
+Most businesses focus on existing customers first because it delivers better returns.

-• Better return on investment (ROI): marketing spend delivers bigger returns when you have maximised current customer potential
+- Better ROI: Marketing spend delivers bigger returns when you've maximised current customer potential.

 Increasing sales to existing customers